Golden Visa in Italy

 • The online form for requesting a Nulla Osta (certificate of no obstruction)

-Once you get the visa, you can go to Italy and apply for a residence permit, which would allow you to stay there permanently.
+Once you get the visa, you can go to Italy and apply for a residence permit.

 requesting the Nulla Osta